 Featured image: Detail from The Winnower (1846-7).
 Author: Jean-François Millet.
 Source: http://en.wikipedia.org/wiki/File:Jean-Fran%C3%A7ois_Millet_%28II%29_008.jpg

 : http://p2pfoundation.net/Mutual_Credit Note: Feasta is a forum for exchanging ideas.
 By posting on its site Feasta agrees that the ideas expressed by authors are worthy of consideration.
 However, there is no one ‘Feasta line’.
 The views of the article do not necessarily represent the views of all Feasta members.
-Graham Barnes is a Currency Innovation Strategist.
-He is a Director of Feasta and co-organiser of the Feasta Currency Group.
+Graham Barnes is a Director of Feasta and co-organiser of the Feasta Currency Group.
 He holds a PhD in Computer Science and worked at a senior level in IT and online marketing in a previous life.
-His current projects include the design and delivery of currencies to be sponsored by a local authority; by a social entrepreneur to complement and enhance a well established sustainability methodology; and by a restaurant chain. https://twitter.com/GrahamJBarnes
+His past projects have included the design and delivery of currencies to be sponsored by a local authority; by a social entrepreneur to complement and enhance a well established sustainability methodology; and by a ‘local-aware’ restaurant chain.
+His focus is on the systemic dysfunction of mainstream money and finance, the inequity it accelerates and promising developments for its democratisation and detox #fairgreenmoney

 : https://www.youtube.com/watch?v=QPKKQnijnsM excellent infographics on the US